-Table 1

-Construction Activities that Require the Preparation of a SWPPP That Only Includes Erosion and Sediment Controls
+Table 1 Construction Activities that Require the Preparation of a SWPPP That Only Includes Erosion and Sediment Controls

-The following construction activities that involve soil disturbances of one (1) or more acres of land, but less than five (5) acres: • Single family home not located in one of the watersheds listed in Appendix C or not directly discharging to one of the 303(d) segments listed in Appendix E Single family residential subdivisions with 25% or less impervious cover at total site build-out and not located in one of the watersheds listed in Appendix C and not directly discharging to one of the 303(d) segments listed in Appendix E • Construction of a barn or other agricultural building, silo, stock yard or pen.
-The following construction activities that involve soil disturbances between five thousand (5000) square feet and one (1) acre of land: All construction activities located in the watersheds identified in Appendix D that involve soil disturbances between five thousand (5,000) square feet and one (1) acre of land.
-The following construction activities that involve soil disturbances of one (1) or more acres of land: Installation of underground, linear utilities; such as gas lines, fiber-optic cable, cable TV, electric, telephone, sewer mains, and water mains · Environmental enhancement projects, such as wetland mitigation projects, stormwater retrofits and stream restoration projects Pond construction • Linear bike paths running through areas with vegetative cover, including bike paths surfaced with an impervious cover · Cross-country ski trails and walking/hiking trails Sidewalk, bike path or walking path projects, surfaced with an impervious cover, that are not part of residential, commercial or institutional development; • Sidewalk, bike path or walking path projects, surfaced with an impervious cover, that include incidental shoulder or curb work along an existing highway to support construction of the sidewalk,

-- bike path or walking path.Slope stabilization projects - Slope flattening that changes the grade of the site, but does not significantly change the runoff characteristics
+The following construction activities that involve soil disturbances of one (1) or more acres of land, but less than five (5) acres:

+- Single family home not located in one of the watersheds listed in Appendix C or not directly discharging to one of the 303(d) segments listed in Appendix E - Single family residential subdivisions with 25% or less impervious cover at total site build-out and not located in one of the watersheds listed in Appendix C and not directly discharging to one of the 303(d) segments listed in Appendix E - Construction of a barn or other agricultural building, silo, stock yard or pen.

+The following construction activities that involve soil disturbances between five thousand (5000) square feet and one (1) acre of land:

+All construction activities located in the watersheds identified in Appendix D that involve soil disturbances between five thousand (5,000) square feet and one (1) acre of land.

+- Installation of underground, linear utilities; such as gas lines, fiber-optic cable, cable TV, electric, telephone, sewer mains, and water mains - Environmental enhancement projects, such as wetland mitigation projects, stormwater retrofits and stream restoration projects - · Pond construction - Linear bike paths running through areas with vegetative cover, including bike paths surfaced with an impervious cover - · Cross-country ski trails and walking/hiking trails - Sidewalk, bike path or walking path projects, surfaced with an impervious cover, that are not part of residential, commercial or institutional development; - Sidewalk, bike path or walking path projects, surfaced with an impervious cover, that include incidental shoulder or curb work along an existing highway to support construction of the sidewalk, bike path or walking path. - · Slope stabilization projects - Slope flattening that changes the grade of the site, but does not significantly change the runoff characteristics